Bit-Quill/opensearch-project-sql/docs/dev/opensearch-same-table-join-query.md

 }
 ```

 ### 4.2 Case SELECT...
 FROM...
-JOIN...
-WHERE on parent relation
+JOIN ON...
+WHERE parent relation

 Summary: